How to know if a customized dermatology formula is right for you?

 - How can you get them safely and conveniently?

-This guide explains what compounded dermatology medications are, when they may help, and how dermatologists decide whether they are appropriate for a patient.
+This guide explains what personalized dermatology medications are, when they may help, and how dermatologists decide whether they are appropriate for a patient.

-How are compounded medications different from FDA-approved medications?
+How are customized medications different from FDA-approved medications?

 FDA-approved medications are standardized treatments that have been reviewed by the U.S. Food and Drug Administration (FDA) for specific skin conditions.
 They are manufactured in fixed strengths and formulations and are available through local and online pharmacies as either brand-name or generic medications.

-Compounded medications are different because they are customized for an individual patient rather than manufactured as one standardized product.
+Personalized medications are different because they are tailor-made for an individual patient rather than manufactured as one standardized product.
 Unlike FDA-approved medications, compounded medications are not reviewed by the FDA as finished products for safety or effectiveness.
 However, the individual ingredients used in compounded formulas are often FDA-approved medications that dermatologists commonly prescribe for skin conditions, sometimes in customized combinations or off-label formulations.

-When may dermatologists recommend a compounded dermatology medication?
+When may dermatologists recommend a personalized dermatology medication?

 Standard treatments have not worked